Renata7-hub/sda-jdbc/README.md

 ### Adding a location
 The user should be able to add a location to the database by entering the following values:
--id
+- id
--longitude and latitude
+- longitude and latitude
--region
+- region
--country name
+- country name

 Additionally, as part of the task, the user should ensure appropriate validation:
--id - optional: UUID format
+- id - optional: UUID format
--longitude and latitude according to geographical values ​​(latitude: -90 -> S, 90 -> N, longitude: -180 -> W, 180 -> E)
+- longitude and latitude according to geographical values ​​(latitude: -90 -> S, 90 -> N, longitude: -180 -> W, 180 -> E)
--city name - cannot be empty
+- city name - cannot be empty
--region - optional: may be null
+- region - optional: may be null
--Country name - cannot be empty
+- Country name - cannot be empty
 If incorrect data are entered, the user should be notified via an appropriate message.

 ### Display of available locations